-Grade Level: 11-12 No. Semesters: 1 Fee: \$60/credit hr.
-EST. Credit: .5- Math Prerequisites: Algebra II or Intermediate Algebra credit and must meet state requirements for dual credit & teacher recommendation. see box on page 25.
+Grade Level: 11-12No.
+Semesters: 1Fee: \$60/credit hr.
+EST.Credit: .5- MathPrerequisites: Algebra II or Intermediate Algebra credit and must meet state requirements for dualcredit & teacher recommendation

 Quantitative Reasoning studies the skills necessary to process and communicate quantitative information found in daily life.
 Specific topics include: probability, statistics, proportional reasoning, modeling data, financial mathematics, and problem solving.
-This is offered as a dual-credit class through Crowder College.
-A fee is required for three hours of college credit.
-If qualifications for dual-credit classes are not met prior to the first day of class, then you will not receive dual credit.
+This is offered as a dual credit class through Crowder College.
+A fee is required for 3 hours of college credit.
+If qualifications for dual credit classes are not met prior to the first day of class, then students will not receive dual credit.